fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/bookings/schedule.md

 These settings are useful so that you don't get a flood of last-minute bookings when your staff are busy in the restaurant.

+## Further Options

+There are also options to set the interval for the time picker, to set which date should be pre-selected in the calendar and to set the day the week starts on (Sunday or Monday).

 ---

-Finally, you'll want to [configure the notifications](email-notifications) that are sent out.
+To learn about configuring the notifications that are sent out when someone makes a booking, see [here](../notifications).